 What’s up!
 Tomorrow is Good Friday and here in Brazil it’s a tradition not to eat meat, only fish.
-That is why today we are talking about Fish in Portuguese!
-You will learn the names for some fish in Portuguese, such as cod, mackerel and sardines.
+That is why today we’ll discuss Fish in Portuguese!
+You will learn the names for some fish and Brazilian seafood in Portuguese, such as cod, mackerel, sardines and octopus.
 We have many different ways to explore Brazilian cuisine with fish dishes!
 And you will also learn about the famous Brazilian fish stew: the moqueca, which can be made with seafood or even salmon, and resembles a fish soup!

 Brazilian Fishes For Dishes